pantheon-systems/documentation/source/content/guides/lockr.md

 ## Benefits of Lockr

 Lockr provides a simple-to-use developer interface with a managed scalable cloud key management system.
 This allows applications of all sizes to meet industry standards for key management.
 Unlike other key managers, Lockr offers additional layers of security and system monitoring, no ongoing maintenance, and continuous development for integration with your favorite modules and plugins.
 Lockr's off-site API and encryption key management delivers best-practice security to help sites comply with HIPAA, FERPA, and FISMA.
-Using Lockr to develop in Dev, Test, and Multidev environments is always free.
+Using Lockr to develop in Dev, Test, and Multidev environments is free.

-Note that Lockr for Drupal 8 and Drupal 9 depends on a connection library installed using Composer.
-If the Lockr module is not installed using Composer, the dependency must be installed manually with `composer require 'lockr/lockr:^1.0.0'`.

 ## Install Lockr via the Lockr Terminus Plugin

 [The Lockr Terminus plugin](https://github.com/lockr/lockr-terminus) allows you to install all necessary components, register the site with Lockr, and patch all relevant plugins/modules running on your site with a single [Terminus](/terminus) command.
-To enable the Terminus plugin, complete these steps in your local environment:
+To enable the Terminus plugin, complete the following steps in your local environment:

 1. Clone [the Lockr Terminus plugin](https://github.com/lockr/lockr-terminus) into the `~/terminus/plugins` directory on your local environment.